 3. Portable Reflectors

-This one tool has multifunctional properties; You can use it in a studio environment as well as an outdoor environment.
+This one tool has multifunctional properties; you can use it in both a studio environment and an outdoor environment.

 Using a reflector is one of the most common ways to have a fill light without an additional light source.

-Portable reflectors also come in many variants in terms of shapes and sizes.
+Portable reflectors also come in various shapes and sizes.

 Read also: 6 Photographic Reflectors Tips